iron-fish/ironfish/ironfish-cli/src/ledger/README.md

             If Locked: throw 0x5515 DeviceLocked
             If Unlocked: throw 0x6e01 (APP NOT OPEN) If App Open:
-            If Locked: throw 0x5515 Device Locked
+            If Locked: throw 0x5515 DeviceLocked
             If Unlocked: returns successfully
     RUST APP
         If Dashboard Open:
             If Locked: throw 0x5515 DeviceLocked
             If Unlocked: throw 0x6e01 (APP NOT OPEN) If App Open:
-            If Locked: throw INS_NOT_SUPPORTED
+            If Locked: throw 0x5515 DeviceLocked
             If Unlocked: returns successfully()